•• Facilitating third-party services

 Entities expanding and simplifying market player interactions with I-RECs

-In this way, the I-REC Standard is looking to facilitate platform providers who develop different “tubes” or trading mechanisms between issuance and redemption.
+In this way, the I-REC Standard is looking to facilitate Platform Operators who develop different “tubes” or trading mechanisms between issuance and redemption.
 If there are no leakages or modifications, it should be possible for any party to develop a platform in adherence with the I-REC Standard.
-All platform operators are subject to accreditation by the I-REC Standard Foundation board.
+All platform operators are subject to Accreditation by the I-REC Standard Foundation.

 More information about the accreditation process for Platforms can be found here.